Columbus Blue Jackets: Rebuilding and the Gaudreau era (2021–2024)

-In the 2022 NHL draft, the Blue Jackets acquired Czech defenceman David Jiricek of HC Škoda Plzeň (6th overall) and Canadian defenceman Denton Mateychuk of the Moose Jaw Warriors (12th overall) in the first round.
-During the 2022 free agency, the Blue Jackets shocked the hockey world by signing Calgary Flames superstar Johnny Gaudreau to a seven-year contract, following the signing of his teammate, defenceman Erik Gudbranson, to a four-year contract on July 13, 2022.
-The Gaudreau signing stunned fans and hockey media alike as the franchise had gained a reputation of being unable to sign or retain star players—something GM Kekalainen had wanted to disprove.
-Gaudreau, who had reportedly received more attractive offers from the New Jersey Devils and the New York Islanders, decided to play for less compensation for Columbus, explaining to the media that he believed in their "potential."
-Subsequently, in order to re-sign Laine to what would be a four-year contract following the Gaudreau and Gudbranson signings, the Blue Jackets traded right winger Oliver Bjorkstrand to the Seattle Kraken for 2023 late-round picks.
-It was also reported over a month later that centre Alexandre Texier would not play for the team in the 2022–23 season due to personal reasons.
-Following the Bjorkstrand trade and Texier's hiatus, Jenner and Werenski had become the remaining active players still with the team who were part of their famous "sweep" of the Tampa Bay Lightning.
+During the 2022 free agency, the Blue Jackets shocked the hockey world by signing Calgary Flames superstar Johnny Gaudreau to a seven-year contract, following the signing of his teammate, defenseman Erik Gudbranson, to a four-year contract on July 13, 2022.
+The Gaudreau signing stunned hockey fans and media alike as the franchise had gained a reputation of being unable to sign or retain star players.
+Gaudreau, who had reportedly been linked to other Metro teams like the New Jersey Devils, New York Islanders, and Philadelphia Flyers for weeks, decided to play for less compensation for Columbus, citing their potential as a young team and that he came there "to win hockey games."
+Subsequently, in order to re-sign Laine to what would be a four-year contract after the blockbuster signings, the Blue Jackets traded winger Oliver Bjorkstrand to the Seattle Kraken for 2023 late-round picks.

+In the 2022–23 season, amid expectations of being a competitive team, the Blue Jackets could not overcome their defensive issues and man games lost due to injuries, especially that of top defenseman Zach Werenski, consistently placing them at the bottom of their division and of the league.
+The "lost" season would see the Blue Jackets trade forwards Gustav Nyquist to the Minnesota Wild and Jakub Voracek to the Arizona Coyotes; and backup goaltender Joonas Korpisalo and defenseman Vladislav Gavrikov to the Los Angeles Kings for draft picks and prospects.
+Two-time Stanley Cup-winning goaltender Jonathan Quick, also acquired from the Kings, would be traded to the Vegas Golden Knights in less than two days.
+On March 17, 2023, the Blue Jackets were eliminated from playoff contention in their 68th game, after a 7–4 loss to the Anaheim Ducks.
+They finished eighth in their division, with a dismal 25–48–9 record and 59 points, and were 31st in the league.
+On April 15, 2023, they relieved Brad Larsen of his duties as head coach.